Stock market today: Stocks drift, and yields ease after weak report on retail sales

 NEW YORK (AP) — U.S. stocks are drifting Thursday following mixed reports on the economy, as this week’s big swings on Wall Street calm a bit.

-TripAdvisor jumped 8.1% after reporting stronger results for the latest quarter than analysts expected.
-Tech giant Cisco Systems also reported better-than-anticipated results, but its stock sank 2.7% after it cut its profit forecast for its full fiscal year.
+TripAdvisor gained 3.6% after reporting stronger results for the latest quarter than analysts expected.
+Tech giant Cisco Systems also reported better-than-anticipated results, but its stock sank 1.7% after it cut its profit forecast for its full fiscal year.

 The mixed set of data on the economy included a report showing sales at U.S. retailers weakened by more in January from December than expected.
-It was a striking drop in spending by U.S. households, whose strength despite high interest rates has helped keep the economy out of a recession.
+It was a striking drop in spending by U.S. households, whose strength has helped keep the economy out of a recession even with high interest rates.
 But the drop could also remove some upward pressure on inflation.

 A separate report said fewer U.S. workers applied for unemployment benefits last week than expected, the latest signal of a solid job market despite high-profile announcements of layoffs.
-Other reports painted a mixed but better-than-feared picture of the manufacturing industry.
+Cisco became the latest on Wednesday when it said it would cut 5% of its workforce.
+Other reports on Thursday morning painted a mixed but better-than-feared picture of the manufacturing industry.

 Altogether, the economic reports helped send Treasury yields lower in the bond market.
 Worries about future losses by stock investors also eased immediately after the early-morning data dump.